RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 Create an empty html file and add a textarea-element to it.
 Normally these text areas are used in forms to get input from a user, but we will use it to embed our data.
-Reformat the CSV file such that it only contains the dates and the maximum temperatures.
+Reformat the CSV file such that it only contains the dates and the average temperatures.
 This will result in something like the following snippet.

 	<textarea id="rawdata">